High Street Filatex Ltd.

 The Nomination and Remuneration Committee has been constituted in order to bring aboutobjectivity in determining the remuneration package while striking a balance between theinterest of the Company and the shareholders.

 TheCommittee presently comprises of three members all of whom are Non-ExecutiveIndependent Directors viz.
 Mr. Rajneesh Chindalia Mr. Devendra Kumar Palod and Mr.RajdeepGhiya.
 Mr. Rajneesh Chindalia is the Chairman of the Committee.

 Extract of Terms of Reference-

 Non-executive Independent Directors Attendance and shareholding as on 31stMarch 2019:

 27. VIGIL MECHANISM/WHISTLE BLOWER POLICY

 28. DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirement under section 134(5) of the Companies Act 2013 withrespect to Directors Responsibility Statement the Directors confirm that: i) In thepreparation of annual accounts for the financial year 2015-16 the applicable accountingstandards have been followed along with proper explanations and disclosures relating tomaterial departures if any; ii) They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of the affairs of the Company as at 31stMarch 2016 and of the profit or loss of the Company for that period; iii) To the best oftheir knowledge and information they have taken proper and sufficient care forthe maintenance of adequate accounting records in accordance with the provisions of theCompanies Act 2013 for safeguarding the assets of the company and for preventing anddetecting fraud and other irregularities; d) They have prepared annual accounts on agoing concern basis; e) They have laid down internal financial controls for the Companyand such internal financial controls are adequate and operating effectively; and f) Theyhave devised proper systems to ensure compliance with the provisions of all applicablelaws and such systems are adequate and are operating effectively.
+Pursuant to the requirement under section 134(5) of the Companies Act 2013 withrespect to Directors' Responsibility Statement our directors confirm that: a) In thepreparation of the Annual Accounts for the financial year ended 31stMarch2019 the applicable accounting standards and Schedule III of the CompaniesAct2013 have been followed and that no material departures have been made from the same;b) They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofits of the Company for that period; c) They have taken proper and sufficient care forthe maintenance of adequate accounting records in accordance with the provisions of theCompanies Act 2013 for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities; d) They have prepared the annual accounts on agoing concern basis; e) They have laid down internal financial controls for the Companyand such internal financial controls are adequate and operating effectively; and f) Theyhave devised proper systems to ensure compliance with the provisions of all applicablelaws and such systems are adequate and operating effectively